GSA/https/pages/certificates.md

 * Certificates can be valid for anywhere from years to days.
 In general, **shorter-lived certificates offer a better security posture**, since the impact of key compromise is less severe.
 Automating the issuance and renewal of certificates is an overall best practice, and can make the adoption of shorter-lived certificates more practical.

-* Agencies should [avoid certificates signed with SHA-1](/technical-guidelines/#signature-algorithms), and CAs are forbidden from issuing them entirely as of January 1, 2016. **Any existing certificates signed with SHA-1 should be replaced immediately**, as browsers are quickly moving to remove support for the SHA-1 algorithm.
+* Agencies [should not use certificates signed with SHA-1](/technical-guidelines/#signature-algorithms), and CAs are forbidden from issuing them entirely as of January 1, 2016. **Any existing certificates signed with SHA-1 should be replaced immediately**, as browsers are quickly moving to remove support for the SHA-1 algorithm.

 As a general matter, certificates from any commercial CA will meet the few [NIST technical requirements](http://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-52r1.pdf) that relate to certificates.

 ## What rules and oversight are certificate authorities subject to?

-Since 2012, all major browsers and certificate authorities participate in the **[CA/Browser Forum](https://cabforum.org).
+Since 2012, all major browsers and certificate authorities participate in the **[CA/Browser Forum](https://cabforum.org)**.
 Though self-regulated, the CA/Browser Forum is effectively the governing body for publicly trusted certificate authorities.

 The CA/B Forum produces the **[Baseline Requirements](https://cabforum.org/baseline-requirements-documents/)** (BRs), a set of technical and procedural policies that all CAs must adhere to.
 These policies are determined through a [formal voting process](https://cabforum.org/ballots/) of browsers and CAs.
 The BRs are enforced through a combination of technical measures, a system of standard third-party audits, and the overall community's attention to publicly visible certificates.